 Julie: People look different in person.

 Kurt: Right?
-You’re a little more blonde than I think I remember yet.
+You’re a little more blonde than I think I remember you.

-Julie: It’s called being outside and some bleaches hair.
+Julie: It’s called being outside and sun-bleached hair.

 Julie: The impetus was that I had been preparing messages for a number of events and things, and I wanted to share them with my family.
 But in today’s world, you can’t just send out an email, and I decided I needed to protect those messages, and they needed some refinement.